kuzzleio/documentation-old/src/guide/kuzzle-depth/authentication.md

 }
 ```

-* The Auth Controller calls the `authenticate()` method of the Passport Wrapper which formats and sends the request to the Authentication Strategy, in this case the Passport Oauth Plugin.
+* The Auth Controller calls the `authenticate()` method of the Passport Wrapper which formats and sends the request to the Authentication Strategy (in this case the Passport Oauth Plugin).

 * The Passport Oauth Plugin returns an HTTP redirect to the OAuth2 Provider.